-We don’t so much conclude that we must be good people because we do good works, rather we assume that the works we do must be good because we are such good people.
+We don’t so much conclude that we must be good people because we do good works.
+Rather we assume that what we do must be good because we are such good people.

-When someone dies whom I loved but left in the lurch, I take comfort that at least I did all that I could to help them.
+When someone dies whom I loved but left in the lurch, I take comfort that I did all I could to help them.
 I rarely reproach myself for having wronged one who is no longer here to reproach me.

 Our moral childhood comes to a close when we find out that people may not be blameless just because they’ve been misused, and that the downtrodden may behave as nastily as their oppressors.

 It is the perverse who retain their childish innocence.
-They have not yet found out how dear evildoing will cost them and how viciously the world will punish them for flouting decent worldly interests, or else they are so irrational that they don’t care.
+They have not yet found out how dear evildoing will cost them and how viciously the world will punish them for flouting decent worldly interests.
+Or else they are so mad that they don’t care.

 Children seem so ingenuous because they are so unnatural.
-They are still rehearsing a part which they don’t quite grasp, and they have not yet learnt the craft to hide their guileless cunning.
-A grown-up has no right to be innocent.
+They are still rehearsing a part which they don’t quite grasp.
+And they have not yet learnt the craft to hide their guileless cunning.

 If there were a true saint on earth, he or she would stink in the fastidious nostrils of the righteous.